Projects Aged Care

 • opportunities to improve the design or delivery of care finder services in the future.

-We will achieve these objectives through 3 parallel streams of work.
+We evaluated these aspects through 3 parallel streams of work.

-In the first stream, we will conduct interviews with care finders, older people and their families who access care finder services, and a range of stakeholders with a role in referring older people and their families to the care finder program.
+In the first stream, we interviewed care finders, older people and their families who access care finder services, and a range of stakeholders with a role in referring older people and their families to the care finder program.

-In the second stream, we will create a bespoke online data management platform that will allow care finder organisations to submit activity and customer feedback data.
-Data submitted via this platform will not only inform our evaluation but will be available to participating organisations in the form of an interactive dashboard, supporting their own performance monitoring and continuous improvement initiatives.
+In the second stream, we are created a bespoke online data management platform to allow care finder organisations to submit activity and customer feedback data.
+Data submitted on this platform not only informed our evaluation but was also available to participating organisations as an interactive dashboard to support their own performance monitoring and continuous improvement initiatives.

-In the third stream, we will undertake a desktop review of relevant program documentation from the department and PHNs to learn more about the planned models of commissioning and service delivery.
-My Aged Care and National Screening and Assessment Form data will also be reviewed to develop a picture of care finder clients, which will provide a greater understanding of clients’ circumstances, contexts and needs in relation to the program.
+In the third stream, we reviewed relevant program documentation from the department and PHNs to learn more about the planned models of commissioning and service delivery.
+We also reviewed My Aged Care and National Screening and Assessment Form data to improve understanding of clients’ circumstances, contexts and needs in relation to the program.

-Our final report, due in 2025, will include evaluation findings and recommendations for improvements to the program.
+Our final report includes evaluation findings and recommendations for improvements to the program and can be found on the department’s website.